An easy, light homemade granola with just 5 basic ingredients (and no oil needed)! Perfect for breakfast or snacking and great for on-the-go!

 However, store-bought versions can be expensive and loaded with fat and calories.

-And store-bought varieties can have some funky, less than wholesome stuff in it.
-Check those labels, y'all.
+They can also have some funky, less than wholesome stuff in it.
+Not exactly what I'm looking for.

 You've probably got everything you need already in the pantry!